Traumatic Events or Material

 Being exposed to a traumatic event, or being witness to a traumatic event is a psychological risk and hazard in itself as exposure to such events will cause overwhelming physiological stress response.

 Psychological trauma is an emotional response caused by severe distressing events that are outside the normal range of human experiences, with extreme examples being natural disasters workplace violence and sexual violence, workplace fatality or severe injuries.
-Some workers such as first responders will be exposed to these events as part of the conditions of employment and organisations will need to have proactive strategies to manage staff exposure to traumatic events.

 Let’s Look at an Example